 Trust certainly has been a hot topic year.
 But it’s not just a topic of the moment, trust matters, because, according to a recent report by Mintel, it’s linked to KPIs such as brand preference and a brand being worth paying for.
 Building brand trust is in large part down to product and service experience; however, media can play a role in delivering trustworthiness, or a perception of trust.

 Media brands offer advertisers the opportunity to elevate perceptions of trustworthiness through partnerships and the placement of advertising in relevant contextual environments.
+Magazine brands appeal to consumer passion points and inspire trust across a broad range of topic areas, this updated 'Matter of Trust' report adds analysis from five new categories: fashion, home, entertainment, news and sports.

 We wanted to explore this ‘brand rub effect’ between advertiser and media brand, in particular for published media and social media brands.
 Our new study ‘A Matter of Trust’, addresses the question to what extent do consumers trust the published media brands vs the social media brands they consume?
 And more importantly, does this trust in the media brand translate into increased levels of trustworthiness for the brands who advertise there?